CharlieChenyuZhang/chenyuzhang.com/server/blogs/udl-reflection.md

 ![image](https://chenyuzhang-com-assets.s3.us-east-1.amazonaws.com/EDU-T560-UDL/Screenshot+2025-03-01+at+12.48.20%E2%80%AFAM.png)
 _(Source: Screenshot from EDU T560 Lecture Slides)_

+<div id="reflection-week8"></div>

+## Reflection on UDL – Strategic Networks: The Action and Expression Principle

+**Dysgraphia** is a learning difference that falls under the broader category of learning disabilities in the United States.
+Students with dysgraphia often experience difficulty with fine motor skills, such as holding a pen or pencil.
+As a result, their handwriting may appear messy, uneven, or hard to decipher.
+However, it's important to recognize that while their writing might look scrambled to others, many of these students can read their own writing fluently and understand their thoughts clearly.
+The challenge lies not in their intelligence or understanding, but in their ability to express those thoughts in a conventional written format.

+**Key takeaway:** Focus on the _goals_ of learning, and remain _flexible_ with the _means_.
+Consider offering multiple options for students to participate, express themselves, and demonstrate their understanding.
+The same principle should be applied to assessments—_one size does not fit all_.

+The **critical UDL principle** here is the importance of **providing options, offering choice, and enabling student agency**.
+By doing so, educators can honor the diverse ways students process, engage with, and express their learning.

+### Personal Reflection

+In the real world, particularly in under-resourced educational settings, schools and teachers often default to a _one-size-fits-all_ approach.
+This is especially true in large classrooms—like the public school I attended—where a single teacher may be responsible for 60 students at a time.
+In such environments, standardizing assignments and grading procedures becomes a practical necessity due to limited time and resources.

+However, I strongly resonate with the idea that **text and books, while historically efficient tools for knowledge transfer, are not the only valid means of communication**—especially in today’s information era.
+We now have a rich array of modalities at our disposal: audio recordings, videos, animations, podcasts, and more.
+These media forms can often convey information just as effectively—sometimes even more engagingly—than traditional text.

+Personally, I was a slow reader growing up, and I often felt disengaged when required to read lengthy texts.
+In contrast, I found joy and deep understanding in watching animations and movies.
+Given the choice, I would often prefer a visual medium over written text.
+This preference wasn’t due to a lack of ability or interest—but because I processed and connected with information more effectively that way.

+### Final Thoughts

+As educators and designers of learning experiences, we need to remember that the **goal of education is not uniformity in output, but meaningful engagement and comprehension**.
+UDL encourages us to shift from asking _“Can the student write an essay?”_ to _“How can this student best demonstrate their understanding?”_—and that shift in mindset can be transformative.

+By embracing **multiple means of action and expression**, we foster more inclusive, equitable, and empowering learning environments where all students can thrive.

 ## Acknowledgements

 This blog post was written as part of the course **EDU T560: Universal Design for Learning** at the Harvard Graduate School of Education.
 I would like to extend my gratitude to **Professor Liz Hartmann** and **Professor Jose Blackorby** for their insightful teaching and guidance throughout the course.